-First, fewer people will get PIP from your auto policy.
+First, fewer people will get Personal Injury Protection (PIP) from your auto policy.

-Since no-fault reform, PIP coverage is limited to the named insureds on the auto policy and their resident relatives (coverage no longer follows the auto and the driver).
-Your policy won’t provide PIP to the injured person anymore.
-Now, if a Michigan resident (who isn’t living with you) without an auto policy is injured in/by your auto, they’ll need to rely on the state provided $250,000 in PIP coverage and their personal health insurance.
+Since No-Fault Reform, PIP coverage is now limited to the named insured(s) on the auto policy, a spouse (if in the household) and resident relatives.
+Your policy won’t provide PIP to ‘any’ injured person anymore.
+If a Michigan resident without an auto policy is injured in/by your auto, they’ll need to rely on the state provided $250,000 in PIP coverage and their own personal health insurance.

-Watch out – named insureds are documented on the auto policy while resident relatives are not.
+Watch out – named insureds are documented on the auto policy while resident relatives may not be.
 The status of “resident relative” is determined at the time of the accident by the insurance company, and the insurance company’s definition may not align with yours.
 With coverage no longer following the auto and the driver, it’s more important than ever to know you’ve got the resident relatives properly identified in your world!

 Second, you’ll have options for Personal Injury Protection (PIP) coverage that you didn’t have before.

 This is the change that’s getting all the press because it’s the change that is designed to lower your auto insurance costs.
 For most of us, the savings won’t justify giving up an unlimited benefit.

 In reality, PIP is a real gem in the insurance world, but it’s not well understood since it doesn’t get talked about.
 Why?
 Because PIP has been mandatory with no options available for limits other than “unlimited”.
 What’s there to talk about, right?
 Sometimes PIP is often referred to as the “medical part” of your auto policy and is considered to be “like Blue Cross Blue Shield for auto accidents”.
 However, PIP provides so many more benefits than a personal health plan does.
 PIP is tailored to the real-life expenses people incur when they’re injured in an auto accident.
 Before you sign away your unlimited PIP, take some time to understand what you’re giving up.